-No matter where you stand financially always be ahead of your debt so you understand everything that is required by you even in emergency situations.
+No matter where you stand financially, always be ahead of your debt, so you understand everything required by you, even in emergencies.

-Discussion: Have you ever experienced financial hardship and how did you handle it?
-Leave me your comments below.
+Discussion: Have you ever experienced financial hardship, and how did you handle it?
+Would you mind leaving me your comments below?

 Money earned in April 2019

-Like most benefits ours covers $2500 lifetime for braces but I’m sure the grand total will be around the $5-7k mark.
+Like most benefits, ours covers $2500 lifetime for braces, but I’m sure the total will be around the $5-7k mark.

 Both Mrs. CBB and I reviewed our budget categories in April and updated each as prices have increased for most services related to our home.

-We try to do this as often as possible but it’s easy to become lazy and view it as overage when in fact it’s the actual bill.
+We try to do this as often as possible, but it’s easy to become lazy and view it as overage when it’s the actual bill.

-Overall it was a busy month and as most homeowners experience during the Spring and Summer lots of money ends up on home maintenance and renovations.
+Overall it was a busy month, and as most homeowners experience during the Spring and Summer, lots of money end up on home maintenance and renovations.

 How do you save money for renovations and maintenance to your home? (leave me a comment below)